-Flexible working arrangements and why employees want them
+Types of flexible working: what are they and why employees want them

 Flexibility can mean different things to different people.
-According to IWG: "˜Around a fifth of global workers describe flexible working as the ability to make some decisions regarding their working hours, a quarter equate it with being able to manage workload, but more than half relate it to being able to choose the type of work location, thus highlighting how important where they work is to how they define flexibility and their attitudes towards the achievement of a degree of mastery over their professional life.'
+According to IWG: "Around a fifth of global workers describe flexible working as the ability to make some decisions regarding their working hours, a quarter equate it with being able to manage workload, but more than half relate it to being able to choose the type of work location, thus highlighting how important where they work is to how they define flexibility and their attitudes towards the achievement of a degree of mastery over their professional life.'

 IWG's Global Annual Workplace Survey found that 85% of respondents confirmed that their business had increased in productivity as a result of flexible working initiatives.
 Over four fifths said that if given two similar job offers, they would turn down the one that didn't offer flexibility.
 They also found that more than half of employees globally are spending at least 2.5 days a week working outside of their main office headquarters.
-65% of businesses say flexible workspace helps to reduce expenditure, and 65% of survey respondents believe that businesses which "˜tailor the work environment to the work function of staff' are more productive.
+65% of businesses say flexible workspace helps to reduce expenditure, and 65% of survey respondents believe that businesses which tailor the work environment to the work function of staff are more productive.

 Developing the correct approach to flexible working for your business is also an important aspect of addressing gender equality in the workplace.
 Research by Tiger Recruitment found that 36% of women are being offered remote working or home working options, versus only 17% of men.

 There are many ways companies can offer flexibility to their employees.
 These include:

 - Job sharing

 - Compressed hours

 These arrangements can be incredibly beneficial for employers, by improving recruitment potential, productivity and morale, and reducing turnover.
 The flexible working benefits for business are certainly considerable, so let's take a look.